azedin15/AZZEDINE-MAOUKOUF/README.md

 ## Professional Experience in Finance

-### Area of Expertise - Finance and Management Control
+### Area of Expertise - Finance and Budget Management

 - **Budget Management**: Actively participated in the development of annual budgets in collaboration with various operational units.
 - **Financial Forecasting**: Developed financial forecasts to guide strategic decisions.